Learn How To Stop Buying Stuff

 Is buying stuff causing a problem in your life?

-If so, I suggest you adopt an increasingly deliberate approach to life that may diminish your impulses to buy stuff.
+If so I suggest you adopt an increasingly more deliberate approach to life that may diminish your impulses to buy stuff.

-More importantly, you must get to the heart of your buying stuff problem.
+More importantly, you have to get to the heart of your buying stuff problem.
 Why do we consider reaching for our wallet or credit card when we do?

 If you ever wondered how to stop buying stuff you don’t need, join the club.
-Keep reading to find out how.
+Continue reading to discover how to stop buying things you don’t truly need.

 Why Stop Buying Stuff?

-Without a reason, most will quickly lose direction and fail.
-Once you determine a way, use it as motivation and a default position to propel you to success.
+Without a clear purpose, most people will quickly lose direction and fail.
+Once you determine a purpose, use it as motivation and a default position to propel you into success.

-Having a savings goal is a common motivator for stopping buying stuff, but I suggest you develop something more in-depth and intentional.
+Having a savings goal is a common motivator to help you stop buying stuff, but I suggest you develop something more in-depth and intentional.

 Getting to the root of the problem would be most helpful.
 Why are you buying stuff?
 How did buying stuff become your solution?
 How to stop buying stuff and changing your behavior became the remedy.